sailorproject/sailor/docs/INSTALL_MAC.md

 ## Installation for Mac

 Sailor is compatible with a variety of operating systems and webservers.
-On this example, we will use OS X 10.10 Yosemite and Apache 2.4
+On this example, we will use OS X 10.10 Yosemite

-### Installing dependencies
+### Basic installation through LuaRocks (Xavante web server)

-Sailor is compatible with both Lua 5.1 and Lua 5.2.
+For the purpose of this guide, it will be assumed that you already have Homebrew installed.
+Sailor is compatible with both Lua 5.1 and Lua 5.2 and either of them can be installed through brew.

-You need to install Lua, luarocks and Apache 2.4.
+Let's begin by installing Lua (by default brew will install the version 5.1) and LuaRocks.
+LuaRocks is a package manager for Lua modules and if you don't have it already you will find it very useful.
+If you already have these, you may skip this step.

     brew update
-    brew install lua luarocks zlib
+    brew install lua luarocks

+Now we need to install Sailor:

+    luarocks install sailor

+When installing Sailor through LuaRocks most of the dependencies will be installed with it, including Xavante, a lightweight webserver also written in Lua.
+However, libraries for manipulating data on a database will not be installed automatically because which database to use when developing a web application will be up to the developer.
+Once you have installed and configured your database of choice, you must also install the apropriate LuaSQL driver to allow your Sailor apps to communicate with it.
+So, supposed you are using MySQL, you must install LuaSQL-MySQL

+    luarocks install luasql-mysql

+Now everything is ready to create and run your app!

+    sailor create "My app"
+    cd my_app
+    lua start-server.lua

+You can view your app by opening your browser and navigating to `http://localhost:8080`.

+If you wish to use different web servers, please, read on.

+### Alternative setup with Apache 2.4 and mod_lua

-The default apache build however, does not come with Lua module by default.
+This guide assumes that you have already completed Sailor's basic installation through LuaRocks.
+Now we need Apache, that can be installed view homebrew.
+The default apache build however, does not come with Lua module by default, so we must edit the brew install file.

     brew edit httpd24